ius-csg/cslabs-backend/doc/deployment.md

 ### Note: 403 Forbidden

-If you are having issues with the server responding with `403 Forbidden` to requests to front-end resources, check the following:
+If you are having issues with the server responding with `403 Forbidden` to requests for front-end resources, check the following:

 - Check that the nginx user has read, write, and execute permissions along the entire filepath to